Visiting Hours (Effective June 22, 2021)

-- Exceptions Include: COVID-positive patients at end of life, maternity, pediatrics, and surgical services.
+- Exceptions Include: COVID-positive patients at end of life, maternity, pediatrics, surgical services, and other situations that are pre-approved by a patient’s care team.

-- For patients, hospital entrances remain the Main Lobby and Emergency Center.
+- For visitors, hospital entrances remain the Main Lobby and Emergency Center for screening.

 - No visitors under the age of 18 years old are allowed in the hospital.
 People waiting to visit a patient should not enter the hospital until the time of their visit.